 Student Safety Top Priority

-The safety and well-being of your children is a top priority of Cincinnati Public Schools.
-In this section, we describe the many steps we’re taking to assure your children are learning in stress-free, healthy environments.
+The safety and well-being of your children is a top priority for Cincinnati Public Schools.
+Here are the steps we’re taking to assure your children are learning in stress-free, healthy environments.

 Talking to Children About Violence: